tonghuikang/draw-sgp-electoral-boundaries/README.md

 (to be verified)

 - The dual of a planar graph is planar.
-- There are _ quadripoints and _ quintipoints.
+- There are approximately _ quadripoints and _ quintipoints.
 - There _ pairs of boundaries that are opposite at quadripoints / quintipoints but are still adjacent somewhere.
+- We give names to contituencies

+# Comments appreciated

+- If you think there is a criteria you think that you should factor in
+- Tell me if you disagree if a polling district should belong to a certain area (TBC)